enanomapper/nano-lazar-paper/nano-lazar.md

 examples, which makes them unsuitable for local QSAR modelling and crossvalidation experiments.

+Net cell association indicates the fraction of nanoparticles associated with A549 human lung epithelial carcinoma cells, including internalization of the nanoparticles and adhesion to the cell membrane [@Walkey14].
-Cell association, which includes internalization of the nanoparticles and adhesion to the cell membrane, was measured in A549 human lung epithelial carcinoma cells by inductively coupled plasma-atomic emission spectroscopy (ICP-AES).
-These cells are widely used as a model to study fundamental nanoparticle-cell inter- actions.
-Cell association has a  relevance to inflammatory responses, biodistribution, and toxicity in vivo [@Walkey14].
-During the rest of the text we will frequently use the general term *toxicity* to indicate *Net cell association*.
+Net cell association was measured in  by inductively coupled plasma-atomic emission spectroscopy (ICP-AES) in A549 cells, which are widely used as a model to study fundamental nanoparticle-cell inter- actions.
+Net cell association has a relevance to inflammatory responses, biodistribution, and toxicity in vivo [@Walkey14].
+During the rest of the text we will frequently use the general term *toxicity* to indicate *Net cell association*, in order to increase readability and to emphasize the general applicability of the nano-lazar approach.

 ## Algorithms